mpsijm/chipcie-poc/content/systems.md

 This page describes current plans for the Programming Environment which will be available to each FPC 2023 team.
 **Please note that these plans are subject to change.**

-## Hardware

-The laptop will be an HP ProBook 650 G5 and will have the following hardware specifications:
-- Intel Core i5 8265U Processor
-    - 4 cores, hyperthreading disabled
-    - CPU frequency 1.6GHz, turboboost disabled
-- 8GB of RAM

 ## Software

 The software configuration will consist of the following: